 Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a simple, no chain conveyancing.
 Shotton is the location of the property.
 Is there any guidance you can impart?

 Flying freeholds in Shotton are unusual but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Shotton you would need to get your solicitor to go through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Shotton may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Shotton may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Am I best advised to choose a Shotton conveyancing solicitor who is local to the property I am purchasing?
 We have a good friend who can perform the conveyancing however her office is 300miles away.

 The primary upside of using a high street Shotton conveyancing firm is that you can attend the office to sign documents, deliver your identification documents and apply pressure on them where appropriate.
 Having local Shotton know how is a plus.
 However nothing is more important than finding someone that will pull out all the stops for you.
 If if people you trust instructed your friend and they were content that should trump using an unfamiliar Shotton conveyancing lawyer solely due to them being Shotton based.

 I am attracted to a couple of maisonettes in Shotton both have approximately 50 years left on the leases.
 Will this present a problem?